-Do you think your golf club guests and members remember every single moment during their stay in your golf club?
+Do you think your golf club guests and members recall every single moment of their stay at your golf club?
 I am sure that they will not.

-People usually remember peak moments and pits during their stay in a golf resort or a golf club.
+People usually remember the peak moments and the lows during their stay at a golf resort or golf club.
 I would dare to say that the moments most likely to be remembered are the pits.

 This is why most of us are focusing almost solely on filling the pits.
-However, your job is not done with it.
-It is just the first stage of successful customer experience.
+However, your job is not yet done.
+It is just the first stage of a successful customer experience.

 I encourage you to go for the moments that make a golf club guest’s or member’s jaw drop.

-Today it is NOT enough to meet customer expectations since you are competing with millions of experiences, plus your customers are really smart and empowered.
+Today it is NOT enough to meet customer expectations since you are competing with millions of experiences, plus your customers are astute and empowered.
 You must exceed customer expectations and create a memorable experience.

-A recent Accenture study found that 93% of consumers agree it’s important that every interaction they have with a brand is excellent, whenever or wherever they happen in the decision to purchase from a brand or retailer.
+A recent Accenture study found that 93% of consumers agree it’s essential that every interaction they have with a brand is excellent, regardless of the context or location, as it influences their decision to purchase from a brand or retailer.

 We are living not just in a content tsunami (E.g. 500 million daily active Instagram Stories in January 2019), but in an experience tsunami as well.